cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 Variables declared in a code block are local to the code block.

+In the strict syntax mode, executable code needs to be enclosed in a code block, a function, or an infinite loop.

 # Break and continue

 You can use a `break` or `continue` statement inside a loop in the usual sense (`break` exits the loop, `continue` skips the rest of the current iteration):